In 2022, voice search optimization is a must for every business that wants to stay on the customer’s radar.

-If you have reviews enabled on Facebook, Google can include them as well.
+If you have reviews enabled on Facebook, Google can feature them as well.

 4. Increase Your Website Speed and Optimize for Mobile

-The reason that is because most of the voice search queries happen on a phone device as the customers are on the go.
+The reason is that most of the voice searches are done via phones as the customers are on the go.

-You can check your website speed on PageSpeed Insights, which will provide you with advice on how to make your mobile site faster.
+You can check your website speed on PageSpeed Insights, which will provide you with insights on how to make your mobile site faster.